 This article was written by David Arcidiacono

-Benjamin Douglas Jr. of Middletown, Connecticut is a forgotten pioneer of early baseball.
-Of the six New England cities which have had major league baseball teams, Douglas started the original team in half of them.
-In 1848, Ben became the third of four sons born to a wealthy industrialist, Benjamin Douglas Sr. and his wife Mary.
-Douglas Sr. was owner of the Douglas Pump Factory, a prosperous business that had produced hydraulic pumps in Middletown for forty years.
-Douglas Sr. was a powerful man who once held several political offices including mayor of Middletown and Lieutenant Governor of Connecticut.
-Meanwhile, Douglas Jr. worked as clerk and timekeeper at the factory but found baseball much more interesting.
+Benjamin Douglas Jr. of Middletown, Connecticut, was a key but often overlooked figure in early professional baseball.
+He played a role in establishing teams in three of the six original New England cities with major league franchises.
+Born in 1848, he was the son of Benjamin Douglas Sr., a wealthy industrialist and owner of the Douglas Pump Factory, which had produced hydraulic pumps in Middletown for 40 years.
+His father was a powerful figure who held several political offices, including Mayor of Middletown and Lieutenant Governor of Connecticut.
+Though Douglas Jr. worked as a clerk and timekeeper at the factory, his true passion was baseball.

-At the age of sixteen, Ben, of whom it was later said “would go ten miles on foot, over any obstacles, rather than miss seeing a good game,” organized the Douglas factory’s ballclub.
-He originally designated the baseball nine the “Douglas Club”, but quickly changed the name to the “Mansfields” in honor of General Joseph Mansfield, a Civil War hero killed at the Battle of Antietam as well as young Ben’s great uncle.
+At sixteen, Ben Douglas Jr. organized the factory’s baseball team and became known for his dedication to the sport.
+One account stated that he, “would go ten miles on foot, over any obstacles, rather than miss seeing a good game.”
+Initially, he named the team the “Douglas Club,” but he soon changed it to the “Mansfields” in honor of General Joseph Mansfield, his great-uncle and a Civil War hero killed at the Battle of Antietam.

-When negotiations failed, Wright suggested that if the Mansfields were truly interested in playing professional clubs then they should pay the $10 entry fee and join the National Association of Professional Base Ball Players.
-If they did, the professional clubs would then have no choice but to play them.
-Inspired by Wright’s novel idea, Douglas gathered the Mansfields’ officers together and laid out his proposal to join the professional ranks.
-The idea was approved and Douglas sent the $10 entry fee, fulfilling the league’s sole requirement for entry.
+Wright then suggested that if the Mansfields wanted to compete against professional teams, they should pay the $10 entry fee and join the National Association of Professional Base Ball Players.
+Membership would guarantee that professional clubs had to play them.
+Inspired by the idea, Douglas gathered the Mansfields’ officers and proposed making the jump to the professional ranks.
+With their approval, he sent the fee, and Middletown was officially admitted.

-Despite Douglas’ hard work, the Mansfields folded in August 1872, beset by a lack of paying customers.
-The Middletown Constitution noted the passing of the team by saying, “Mr Benjamin Douglas Junior….has shown considerable pluck and ingenuity in bringing the club up to rank among the best in the country.
+Despite Douglas’ efforts, the Mansfields folded in August 1872 due to low attendance.
+The Middletown Constitution acknowledged his dedication, stating, “Mr. Benjamin Douglas Junior… has shown considerable pluck and ingenuity in bringing the club up to rank among the best in the country.
 He now retires with the best wishes of all concerned.”
+With the team’s demise, few expected another professional club to emerge in Connecticut.
+However, Douglas didn’t retire, and he knew the National Association wanted a team between New York and Boston.
+He also recognized that Middletown was too small to support one, making a larger market necessary.

 Douglas was elected traveling secretary of the new Hartford Dark Blues and held that post for two years.
 During that span the Hartford club had some success, finishing second in 1875 after placing seventh their first season.
 Prior to the 1876 season when the Dark Blues became a charter members of the National League, Douglas declined reelection due to “business engagements.”
 The Hartford Times reported, “Mr. Douglas has worked hard for the interest of the Hartford club, and had it not been for him the Hartfords would not have attained the celebrity they have.
 It might be said that he laid the foundation stone of the club.”
 Douglas did remain peripherally connected with the team however, serving as one of the club’s directors.